esseivaju/snowpack-migration/Readme.txt

 		*on Linux: set PATH and LD_LIBRARY_PATH if you install the package to a non-standard location *on Windows: set PATH
 How to do this (and much more) is explained in the online documentation at https://slfsmm.indefero.net/p/snowpack/page/Getting-started/ .

+You can find this file after installation in the "doc" directory of Snowpack.